zexianLIPolyU/RSP_SIABLE/README.md

-The Matlab implementation of recursive state preparation (RSP) and single ancilla block encoding protocol (SIABLE) using as less CNOT gates as possible, this encode is biuld upon the [QCLAB](https://github.com/QuantumComputingLab/qclab)
+We present a MATLAB implementation of the Recursive State Preparation (RSP) and Single Ancilla Block Encoding (SIABLE) protocols, designed to use as few CNOT gates as possible.
+This implementation is built upon the QCLAB framework.

 # Recursive State Preparation (RSP)